Weakly-Convex Concave Min-Max Optimization: Provable Algorithms and Applications in Machine Learning: Proof of Theorem

-One stochastic gradient $(\bg_x^{(j)},\bg_y^{(j)})$ of $f$ is computed in each inner iteration of Algorithm~\ref{alg:SVRG} and thus there are $k_tj_t$ stochastic gradient computations in the $t$th iteration of Algorithm~\ref{alg:PGSVRG}.
+In this case, there are $J=j_t:=\left\lceil 1+(\frac{3}{2}+3\Lambda_t)\log(4)\right\rceil$ inner iterations in Algorithm~\ref{alg:SVRG} at iterate $t$ of Algorithm~\ref{alg:PGSVRG}.
+One stochastic gradient $(\bg_x^{(j)},\bg_y^{(j)})$ of $f$ is computed in each inner iteration of Algorithm~\ref{alg:SVRG} and thus there are $k_tj_t$ stochastic gradients computed in the $t$th iteration of Algorithm~\ref{alg:PGSVRG}.
 One deterministic gradient $(\hbg_x^{(k)},\hbg_y^{(k)})$ of $f$ is computed in each outer iteration of Algorithm~\ref{alg:SVRG} whose complexity is equivalent to computing $n$ stochastic gradients of $f$.
-Hence, there are $k_tn+k_tj_t$ (equivalent) stochastic gradient computations in the $t$th iteration of Algorithm~\ref{alg:PGSVRG}.
-Therefore, the the total number of stochastic gradient calculations required to compute $\bar \bx^{(\tau)}$ is bounded by
+Hence, there are $k_tn+k_tj_t$ (equivalent) stochastic gradients computed in the $t$th iteration of Algorithm~\ref{alg:PGSVRG}.
+Therefore, the total number of stochastic gradients computed to generate $\bar \bx^{(\tau)}$ is bounded by